donnydonnelly/python/README.md

 ### lag_industry_returns.ipynb
 An analysis exploring the predictability of monthly industry returns using lagged returns with simple linear regression and lasso regression.

+### COC_CTD.ipynb
+Finds the CTD T-bond using cost-of-carry method for a U.S. T-Bond future.
+Only bonds with 15+ years to maturity are considered.
+Maturity dates are rounded to the nearest .25 years.